 Our 4-hour walk is necessary in order to reach the lake, but the view is beautiful and those brave enough, can go for a swim!
 Performed by our local Tour Guide, in full view of the awe-inspiring Mt.
 Salkantay, tops off this unique experience.
 Return to the Lodge.

-Walking Time: Approximately 6 hours (including picnic lunch en route)
+Walking Time: Approximately 6 hours (including a picnic lunch in the route)

-Walk and Terrain: Walk, canter, on open roads, some steep ascending trails
+Walk and Terrain: Walk, on open roads, some steep ascending trails.

 Walk and Terrain: Walk, on mostly steep trails, and some open slopes.